 HackNYU is a 48-hour hackathon that invites NYU community members across the University’s global campuses to complete for the best app in four categories: Accessibility & Assistive Technology, Sustainability & Social Impact, Healthcare, and Education Technology.
 Visit the website to learn more and to apply to the March 23–25 event as a volunteer or a […]

-There’s no shortage of media chatter about the scarcity of women graduating from science, technology, engineering, and math programs and the low number of female workers pursuing careers in technology.
-In 2017, NYU launched Women in Information Technology to encourage women in IT-related professions at NYU to reach their fullest professional and personal potential by pursuing University career opportunities and taking advantage of professional resources.
+There’s no shortage of chatter about the scarcity of women graduating from science, technology, engineering, and math programs and the low number of female workers in technology.
+In 2017, NYU launched Women in Information Technology to encourage women in IT-related professions at NYU to reach their fullest potential by connecting with co-workers and resources.

 Each semester, ten teams of students receive up to $500 to build a hardware or software prototype.
 Teams present their projects at the showcase and discuss what they learned through building and testing the prototypes, as well as what they plan to do next in the development process.